FearL0rd/RPi5_hdmi_in_card/README.md

 ### 3- Copy the hdmi2csi2card with all files to you RPi5

 ### 4- Run the enablehdmi.sh script with bash
-Make sure the device ios connected to the HDMI IN
+Make sure the device is connected to the HDMI IN

         bash enablehdmi.sh